-They followed the Captain to the practice grounds and when they arrived, King Adair nodded to King Elessar and Éomer King and they returned the nod, and Lord's Khan and Balar bowed to the two Kings.
-They had on long white pants, white shirts and a belt (karate outfits).
-They each took a long bamboo stick that was handed to them and then King Adair and Lord Khan stood aside.
+When they arrived on the practice grounds King Adair and his Court nodded to King Elessar and Éomer King, who both returned the nod.
+King Adair and Lord's Khan and Balar were each handed a long bamboo stick.
+Then King Adair and Lord Khan stood aside.

 Two female King's Guard then appeared and one took something from under one of her long sleeves and hurled it at Lord Balar – who ducked – and the flying projectile fell harmless to the ground.

 Then the females converged on Lord Balar.
 One had a chain in her hand and the other had a fighting stick in each hand.